james-jory/amazon-personalize-filter-rotator/README.md

 # Amazon Personalize Filter Rotation

 This project contains the source code and supporting files for deploying a serverless application that provides automatic [filter](https://docs.aws.amazon.com/personalize/latest/dg/filter.html) rotation capabilities for [Amazon Personalize](https://aws.amazon.com/personalize/), an AI service from AWS that allows you to create custom ML recommenders based on your data.
-Highlights include:
+Project highlights include:

 - Creates filters based on a dynamic filter naming template you provide
 - Builds filter expressions based on a dynamic filter expression template you provide